-Music department facilities include Kaul Auditorium, where the orchestra, Collegium, and chorus perform; the Reed chapel, which is used for Friday at Four concerts and other chamber music; the instructional media center (IMC), where students can borrow audio sound media equipment; and the Performing Arts building which houses the performing arts resource center (PARC), teaching studios, practice rooms, and a large rehearsal hall for Collegium, chorus, jazz, and chamber ensembles.
-The PARC has a library of scores, recordings and videos, workrooms, and a computer lab.
+Music department facilities include Kaul Auditorium, where the orchestra, Collegium, and chorus perform; the Reed chapel, which is used for Friday at Four concerts and other chamber music; the instructional media center (IMC), where students can borrow audio sound media equipment; and the Performing Arts Building, which houses the performing arts resource center (PARC), teaching studios, practice rooms, and a large rehearsal hall for Collegium, chorus, jazz, and chamber ensembles.
+The PARC has a library of scores, recordings, and videos; workrooms; and a computer lab.
 Practice rooms are available 24 hours a day to students enrolled in music courses.
-All current members of the Reed community (students, faculty, and staff) are invited to use the facility from 8:30 a.m. until 11:00 p.m. daily.

 Many Reed students participate in performance activities sponsored by the department as solo players or singers, in chamber music ensembles, or in the ensembles conducted by faculty and staff members.
-Registration procedures for lessons and ensembles are explained in the schedule of classes.
-The Friday at Four series, consisting of 10–15 concerts each year, features performances by students, faculty, and guest artists.
 The orchestra, chorus, and Collegium perform concerts in Kaul Auditorium each semester.
+Registration procedures for lessons and ensembles are explained in the schedule of classes and also on the music department web page at reed.edu/music.
+The Friday at Four series, consisting of approximately eight concerts each year, features performances by students, faculty, and guest artists.

 The department also helps organize and coach chamber and jazz ensembles, which are available by audition for students interested in playing together in small groups.
-In addition, coaching sessions with members of the music performance staff can sometimes be substituted for private lessons with department approval.
+In addition, coaching sessions with members of the music performance staff can sometimes be substituted for private lessons.

 Private Instruction—Denise VanLeuven, director